kaore/CibulCalendar/README.md

 How to use

+The script can be used directly in the browser or using CommonJs or AMD

+Browserify example (CommonJs): `var cLib = require('./CibulCalendar/src/CibulCalendar') )`

 There are two ways to use the calendar:

 The easiest way is to use the helper function to bind the calendar to an input field: